Mongrel.io User Documentation

 -

 cdataPropName: Property name that marks content to be wrapped in CDATA sections.
-For example, setting this to

 commentPropName: Property name identifying XML comments in the data structure.
-Content under this property becomes

 Entity Processing